gfena/AncestryLength/README.md

 # Running AncestryTrack

 The AncestryTrack program requires Ruby version 3.3.1 (or a later version).
-Use of an earlier Ruby version could still work but it has not been tested, therefore it's not officially supported.
+Use of an earlier Ruby version could still work but it has not been tested, therefore support for older versions won't be provided.

 The command: